ShubhamPal4363/Dice-Game/README.md

 5. Commit your changes with clear messages explaining the updates.
 6. Push your changes and open a pull request.

-Please ensure that any code submitted follows the existing conventions and passes tests (if applicable).

 ---